 This example has two data series representing the monthly minimum and maximum temperatures in Leeds, UK.
 The points have a tooltip that shows the value.
 We show a key, gridlines on the y-axis, and remove the y-axis line.

-This chart displays randomly generated data and we define the scale on the y-axis.
-We can update the data with an animation by setting animation-duration
+This chart displays randomly generated data and we define the scale on the y-axis using min

 This chart has a dashed line by setting the stroke-dasharray